© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site, Quarrington Manor is a scheduled monument protected by Historic England under reference 1017538.
 View the official record →

-Quarrington Manor is a moated site situated in Kent, England, designated as a scheduled ancient monument.
+Quarrington Manor is a medieval moated site situated in Kent, England, with statutory protection as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017538.

 Medieval moated site, Quarrington Manor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017538.